cyral-quickstart/quickstart-sidecar-linux/ADVANCED.md

 _Added in sidecar version v4.7_

-To provide a custom certificate to the sidecar, include the following environment variables in an env file:
+To provide a custom certificate to the sidecar, you can use the following environment variables:

 ```shell
 CYRAL_SIDECAR_TLS_CERT=        # x509 TLS certificate